Konrad3453/bookbot/README.md

-this is a readme.md file
+This is a Bookbot.

+Bookbot can count letter and words.